 Help in Emergency Situations

 If you are an Austrian citizen in an emergency situation, contact the Embassy or a Consulate General.
-Please note that the Embassy cannot replace the local police, an ambulance or any legal institutions.
+Please note that the Embassy is no substitute for local police, an ambulance or any legal institutions.

 Please have the following information ready:

 - details/circumstances of the emergency (when, where, and how)

 Austrian Citizen Service at the Austrian Foreign Ministry in Vienna: +43 501150 4411 at any time 24/7.

 Austrian Embassy Officer-on-Duty (only for urgent matters involving Austrian citizens only): 1 202 413 8181

 If you seek advice on legal or medical matters, you may also contact the Embassy's legal advisors (please inquire regarding possible fees before services are tendered):